KennV/Akira/ReadMe.md

 ### Or; "How I stopped worrying and learned to love the Bomb"

+*20240720@0630*

+Yeah welcome to the land of Slagging Off.
+Well not really B/C of work and life and Lolz.
+But also, because no code should be wasted.
+I see this demo program as a good place to begin, however, I do not want to manually test it, and have to tape in *anybody's* given name or data.
+This is where I get to leverage a lot of old code from Cocoa and swift, so that I am actually factoring this project into something extendable and useful in the future, sort of future future proofing it before it's even written.
+This is both pre-refactoring and refactoring.
+For example, I have Arrays of strings in the player class for names and such.
+I also have strings in the general UI and these should be localized.
+The names are abstract and genderless and that should be fixed.
+The RandomizePlayer functions should also be private Also these Arrays should be at the very least.
+It is not as if I want to type these out manually and then surface a bug to delete the third person's sub relations to @whereMet?, or @friendsOf?.
+These should certainly in Demo and Test Be utilized. they are cheap and reusable - -

 *20240713@1830*

 Now I have added a basic implementation of SwiftData; It took a lot less time than it did going along with the YouTube Contend _However_ because I also refactored the names of the files inline it took longer than it will next time.